IRTF-HRPC/drafts/draft-guidelines.md

 - Access to information

-### Remedy and Attribution
+### Remedy

-Question(s): Can your protocol facilitate a negatively impacted party's right to the appropriate remedy without disproportionately impacting other parties' human rights, especially their right to privacy?
+Question(s): Can your protocol facilitate a negatively impacted party's right to remedy without disproportionately impacting other parties' human rights, especially their right to privacy?

-Explanation: Attribution (i.e. mechanisms in protocols or architectures that are designed to make communications or artifacts attributable to a certain computer or individual) may help victims of crimes in seeking appropriate remedy, or allow law enforcement agencies to identify a possible violator.
-However, attribution mechanisms may impede the exercise of the right to privacy.
-The Special Rapporteur for Freedom of Expression has also argued that anonymity is an inherent part of freedom of expression.
-[Kaye] Considering the adverse impact of attribution on the right to privacy and freedom of expression, enabling attribution on an individual level is probably not consistent with human rights.
+Explanation: Access to remedy may help victims of human rights violation in seeking justice, or allow law enforcement agencies to identify a possible violator.
+However, such mechanisms may impede the exercise of the right to privacy.
+The Special Rapporteur for Freedom of Expression has also argued that anonymity is an inherent part of freedom of expression [Kaye].
+Considering the adverse impact of attribution on the right to privacy and freedom of expression, enabling attribution on an individual level is most likely not consistent with human rights.
+However, providing access to remedy by states and corporations is an inherent part of the UN Guiding Principles on Business and Human Rights {{UNGP}}.

 Impacts:

 - Right to remedy
 - Right to security
+- Right to privacy

 ### Misc. considerations